axios vs fetch-mock vs react-query vs use-http

 • once caught, another following fulfill-interceptor is called again (just like in a promise chain).

-Read the interceptor tests for seeing all this in code.
+Read the interceptor tests to see all this in code.

 Error Types